chileweb76/sb-slider/readme.txt

 Tested up to: 6.8
 Requires PHP: 8.3
 Stable tag: 1.0
-License: GPLv2
+License: GPLv2 or later
 Tags: carousel, slider

 Image slider.

 == Description ==

-Carousel slider that displays a large main image that has a title, content, and links.
-Along each side are smaller images showing previous and next images.
-The links are capable of being connected to external locations such as stores with products.
-There are six available in two rows of three.
-They can be individually in whatever location that is desired.
+SB Slider is a simple carousel that displays a large main image with a title, content, and up to six configurable store/product links arranged in two rows of three.
+Thumbnail previews are shown alongside the main image for navigation.

-It is required that a thumbnail regnerating plugin is used before first use, otherwise the main image will default to the full image size.
-This will generate the main image thumbnail.
-Such plugins would be like the recommended Regnerate Thumbnails by Alex Mills.
-There are others that dan be used like Force Regenerate Thumbnails by Exacly WWW.
+Note: To ensure the main image thumbnail is generated correctly, please regenerate thumbnails after installing the plugin if your theme or environment does not automatically create the required image size.
+For example, the "Regenerate Thumbnails" plugin is commonly used for this purpose.

 == Installation ==

-1. Go to your admin area and select Plugins -> Add new from the menu.
+1. Upload the `sb-slider` folder to the `/wp-content/plugins/` directory, or install via the Plugins -> Add New interface.
-2. Search for "SB Slider".
-3. Click install.
-4. Click activate.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==

+1. Main carousel with thumbnail navigator and store buttons.

+== Frequently Asked Questions ==

+= Do I need to regenerate thumbnails?
+If your site does not produce the `sb_slider_main_img` image size automatically, regenerate thumbnails after activating the plugin to produce the correct sizes.

-== ChangeLog ==
+== Changelog ==

+= 1.0
-1.0 initial release
+* Initial release